spatie/guidelines.spatie.be/readme.md

 All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Support
-This dashboard is tailormade for us.
+These guidelines are tailormade for us.
 We do not follow [semver](http://semver.org) for this project and do not provide support whatsoever.
 However if you're a bit familiar with Laravel you should easily find your way.

 ## License